Namibia entry requirements for Netherlands passport holders

 No transit visa needed

-Netherlands passport holders transiting through Namibia do not need a transit visa if staying airside and not passing through immigration.
+Dutch passport holders transiting through Namibia do not require a visa if staying airside and continuing within 24 hours.

 Transit hubsHosea Kutako International Airport (Windhoek) · Walvis Bay International Airport